BS in Technical Writing & Communication

 Information Technology and Design

 This sub-plan offers courses in web design, media production, information technology, visual rhetoric, and message design.
-If you have a background or interest in computer science, engineering, design, visual communication, or technology, you may find this a useful emphasis area.
+This is a good sub-plan choice for students with a background or interest in computer science, engineering, design, visual communication, or technology.

 Biological and Health Sciences

-This sub-plan offers courses in medical writing or communication related to public health, pharmacy, or biomedical technology.
-If you have a background or interest in biology, chemistry, anatomy, public health, nursing, or medicine, you may find this a useful emphasis area.
+This sub-plan offers courses in communication related to public health, pharmacy, or biomedical technology.
+This is a good sub-plan choice for students with a background or interest in biology, chemistry, anatomy, public health, nursing, or medicine.

 Legal Discourse and Public Policy

 This sub-plan offers courses in government, politics, law, and public policy.
-If you have a background or interest in political science, economics, sociology, law, or philosophy, you may find this a useful emphasis area.
+This is a good sub-plan choice for students with a background or interest in political science, economics, sociology, law, or philosophy.

 Environmental Science

 This sub-plan offers courses in natural resources, sustainability, land conservation, and environmental issues.
-If you have a background or interest in environmental studies, geography, ecology, applied economics, forestry and natural resources, urban studies, or earth sciences, you may find this a useful emphasis area.
+This is a good sub-plan choice for students with a background or interest in environmental studies, geography, ecology, applied economics, forestry and natural resources, urban studies, or earth sciences.